 You may all have heard about Chinese Mandarin, the widest spoken language in the Asian region and the language of China, the leader of APAC countries.
 It is spoken by approximately 1,200,000,000 speakers—a 51% chunk of Asia.
 Mandarin is one that does not miss any list of useful and most popular languages—without fail!

-The Indonesian language may come across as a not-so-popular candidate in the line of languages but it occupies the third place in the most spoken languages of Asia region.
-Spoken by 240,000,000 people, Indonesian is the language of 10% of total Asian population.
-Being a standardized form of Malay, Indonesian language is bound to flourish with changing times.
+The Indonesian language may come across as a not-so-popular candidate in the line of languages but it occupies third place in the most spoken languages of the Asia region.
+Spoken by 240,000,000 people, Indonesian is the language of 10% of the total Asian population.
+Being a standardized form of Malay, the Indonesian language is bound to flourish with changing times.

-Filipino, historically taking its roots from Tagalog language, is the official language of Philippines and adjoining areas.
-It is spoken by 4% of Asia or 90,000,000 people and is a language with a rapidly-growing influence in the learning and educational sector.
+Filipino, historically taking its roots from the Tagalog language, is the official language of the Philippines and adjoining areas.
+It is spoken by 4% of Asia or 90,000,000 people and is a language with a rapidly-growing influence in the learning and education sector.

 Korean and Vietnamese:

-Thai central, Siamese, as it is commonly known is the national and official language of Thailand and first language of majority of Thai people.
-In Asia it is spoken by some 60,000,000 speakers who constitute 2% of the total population.
+Thai central, Siamese, as it is commonly known is the national and official language of Thailand and the first language of the majority of Thai people.
+In Asia, it is spoken by some 60,000,000 speakers who constitute 2% of the total population.

 Burmese and Malaysian:

-Burmese and Malaysian languages constitute the lowest spot in the list of most spoken languages in Asia region with less than 30,000,000 speakers that is approximately 1% of the total Asian population.
-The reason for this size is simple—small size of Malaysian and Burmese regions.
+Burmese and Malaysian languages constitute the lowest spot in the list of most spoken languages in the Asia region with less than 30,000,000 speakers that are approximately 1% of the total Asian population.
+The reason for this size is simple—the small size of Malaysian and Burmese regions.

 The Asian Language Pool: